Manufacturers of sunscreen products have until June 2012 to revamp their labels by order of the U.S. Food and Drug Administration.

 Any sunscreen that does not go through ‘water resistant’ testing will not be able to claim any protection while swimming or sweating and must state that the consumer should wear ‘adequate protection during these activities”.

-When all products are revamped, you can expect your favorite bottle of sun protection to contain more detailed information so you can make the right selection for your skin type before going out in the sun.
+Once all products are revamped, you can expect your favorite bottle of sun protection to contain more detailed information so you can make the right selection based on your skin type before participating in outdoor activities.
 Until then, you should continue to protect yourself from the sun’s harmful rays.
 Sunscreen only works well when it’s applied correctly.
 Studies reveal that only 1 in 5 people wear sunscreen daily, and those that do wear sunscreen, tend to use far less than the recommended amount of 1-ounce per application (about the the size of a golf ball) for the whole body.
 Regardless of your outdoor activity, sunscreen should be reapplied at least every 2 hours and always after any water activity.

 Thanks to My News Health Daily for the info-graphic above.